-The Administrator will retain all signed copies of the Child protection training declaration in staff files, and on computer drive as well as the Child Protection Policy folder kept in locked filing cabinet.
+The Administrator will retain all signed copies of the Child Protection Training declaration in staff files, and on a computer drive.

 All new staff members must read this policy and sign the acknowledgement that they have read and understood this policy as part of the induction process.
-New staff members will be sent on child protection training prior to commencing employment.
-All training sessions will be booked with an appropriate NESA approved Child Protection training provider, for example CELA, AIS, Peak Training, for the new staff member/s.